tonethar/IGME-330-Master/notes/pure-function-notes.md

 	}
 ```

-### 2) For the purposes of project 1, we'll call this a "Pure Function":
+### 2) For our purposes, when we're using the canvas API, we'll call this a "Pure Function":

 ```js
 	// function drawRectangle(ctx...)